reshamas/fastai_deeplearn_part1/lessons/lesson_5_x.md

   - these "factors", we call them **latent factors**, we've assumed we can think of movie ratings this way
   - then we use **gradient descent** to find some numbers that work
 - this is collaborating filtering using **probabilistic matrix factorization**
+- next, we will implement in Python, and run it on the whole dataset
+- the weight vectors are **embedding matrices**
+- how do we decide on the dimensionality of our embedding matrix?
+  - We have no idea and we have to try a few things and see what works
+  - underlying concept is you need to pick an embedding dimensionality which is enough to reflect the true complexity of this causal system, but not so big that you have too many parameters, or it could take forever to run, or be overfit
+- What does it mean if factor is negative?
+Means it is not dialogue driven; for user, a dislike
+- Q: if we have a new movie or new user, do we have to retrain the model?
+  - A:  not a straighforward answer to that, time permitting, we'll come to that.  would need a new movie/user model

+### Working the Example in Python